 Sir Richard Wingfield KG (b. in or before 1469, d.
-1525), diplomat and solider and the eleventh of the twelve sons of Sir John Wingfield KB (1428–1481) of Letheringham, Suffolk, a member of the Privy Council of Edward IV of England (28 April 1442-9 April 1483) and Sheriff of Norfolk and Suffolk, and his wife, Elizabeth FitzLewis (d.
-1500), the daughter of Sir John FitzLewis of London and West Horndon, Essex and his wife Anne Montagu, daughter of Sir John Montagu, KG and 3rd Earl of Salisbury.
+22 July 1525), diplomat and solider and the eleventh of the twelve sons of Sir John Wingfield KB of Letheringham, Suffolk (circa 1428–11 May 1481), a member of the Privy Council of Edward IV of England (28 April 1442-9 April 1483) and Sheriff of Norfolk and Suffolk, and his wife, Elizabeth FitzLewis (died before 22 December 1500), the daughter of Sir John FitzLewis of London and West Horndon, Essex and his wife Anne Montagu, daughter of Sir John Montagu, KG and 3rd Earl of Salisbury.

 Relatively little is known of Richard Wingfield’s early life.
 In 1496 Richard married without royal licence, Katherine Woodville (circa 1458-18 May 1497), the younger sister of Edward IV’s queen and wife, Elizabeth Woodville (died 8 June 1492), and widow of Henry Stafford, 2nd Duke of Buckingham, KG (4 September 1454–2 November 1483) and Jasper Tudor, Duke of Bedford and Earl of Pembroke, KG (circa 1431-1495).
 Twelve years his senior, the dowager duchess Katherine brought him no children but a jointure income during her lifetime of more than £1000 out of the Stafford estates, and the use of Kimbolton Castle in Huntingdonshire.
 Although the precise circumstances of Richard Wingfield’s entry into royal service are unknown, it probably occurred about the time of his marriage and through the influence of his wife or family.